I want to say this on this blog.

 At first, says Beenish, the Gayas received virtually no help from the Muslim community, or indeed from anyone.

-"Other Muslims were scared to help,"
+"Other Muslims were scared to help,"she says

 .
 "We know a lot of people, but when we tried to raise money (in an unsuccessful bid to have Saad released on bail), so many of them wouldn't help.
 They were afraid that if they did, they'd be accused of aiding terrorism."